 The Tesla Powerwall 2.0 is a solar battery with one of the highest energy capacities on the market.
 If you’re considering a Tesla Powerwall for your home read on – we’ve put together an overview of the key facts, figures, pros and cons to help you make sure it’s the right choice for your home.

-Alternatively, if you’d like to speak to a solar installer in your area who can provide tailored advice and a free installation quote, complete our enquiry form now and we’ll put you in touch with up to 3 MCS accredited companies today.
+Alternatively, if you’d like to speak to a solar installer in your area who can provide tailored advice and a free installation quote, complete our enquiry form now and we’ll put you in touch with up to 3 MCS certified (or equivalent) installers today.

 - The Powerwall is an automated system so you don’t need to carry out any maintenance.